AugurProject/augur-core/README.md

 -------------

 ### To do:
-- min max categorical events - so max-min/numOutcomes is interval between outcome & min/max fxp?
+- min/max fxp?
-- With these three conditions: [1] Stalled Branch, [2] Decision-Author’s signature, [3] Market-Author’s signature, one can move a Market’s Decisions to a new Branch (use ecVerify serpent function)
-- get transfer shares working
+- lslmsr old
+inc outcome by a 2^32
+lmsr again
+second lmsr - old lmsr
+then divide by 2^32
+revert
 ### Bugs:
 - what if a scalar has a .5 actual value outcome
   - I suggest the .5 outcome be something like 2^256